givenand/aws-iot-ios-authentication-demo/README.md

 3. Fill in the following for your project:

-* Product Name: Todo
+* Product Name: aws-iot-ios-authentication-demo
 * Interface: SwiftUI
-* Life Cycle: SwiftUI App (only relevant if Xcode 12 is being used)
+* Life Cycle: SwiftUI App
 * Language: Swift
 * Select the Next button